-A decomposition reaction can be defined as a type of chemical reaction in which under suitable conditions, one single compound splits into multiple simpler substances.
+A decomposition reaction can be defined as a chemical reaction in which one reactant breaks down into two or more products.

 AB -> A + B

 Where AB is the parent molecule (reactant) and A & B are the product molecules.